jordanbeaubien/fuzzy-waffle/README.md

 # CMPT 291 - Spring 2023 Group Project C# .Net

+### Grading
+• Produce an E-R and relational model of your system; Assignment 2.
+Group Work.
+5% of your course Mark.
+Deadline May 24th , 2023
+• Generate all needed relational tables for your system; Assignment 3.
+Group Work.
+3% of your course Mark.
+Deadline May 25th, 2023
+• Implement (VB.Net or C#) the final interactive system to support your system.
+To evaluate your final system, you will be asked to present your work in 2 milestones.

 *Milestone 1: (week of June 7th): Demo for Application screens* (all needed User interfaces) and one screen connected to the database.